073145/kinematic-chains/README.md

 ---

-## 📡 Integration
+## 📡 Integration & Use Cases

-Upstream: Receives target vectors from LUMINA (e.g., "Pick up object at [10, 20, 5]").

-Downstream: Outputs joint-angle arrays to KRONOS-RT, which drives the servos in mecha-blocks.
+Designed to function as a standalone mathematical backbone, this library integrates into agnostic robotic architectures:

+- Cognitive Control (Upstream): Ingests target vectors and intent states from high-level AI agents or computer vision pipelines, converting abstract goals into geometric constraints.

+- Firmware Abstraction (Downstream): Sanitizes and outputs joint-angle arrays to real-time executives or microcontrollers, ensuring that physical actuators receive mathematically valid instructions.

-Side-stream: Exports GLTF models to kinematic-chains for UI rendering.
+- Simulation & Visualization (Side-stream): Exports procedural armatures and GLTF models to UI layers, enabling "Digital Twin" capabilities for remote monitoring and safety validation.

 ---